Dickinson-COMP-491-492/website/docs/07-gitActivity.md

 To set the Upstream Repository:

-1. Change into the github-issues-activity directory.
+1. Change into the `github-issues-sec1/sec2` directory.
 1. Use the command: `git remote -v`
    * This will list all of the remote repositories that Git knows about.
 At this time it should list only your origin repository (2